balajigudala/my_-git/README.md

 git apply --check <patch file name>                                         --> to verify the patch file appliable to our files or not.

-git apply --stat <patch file name>                                          --> for status of patch to our repo
+git apply --stat <patch file name>                                          --> for status of patch to our repo.

+git commit --amend                                                          --> helps to modify the commit message.